kubernetes/community/contributors/devel/security-release-process.md

 ## Product Security Team (PST)

-By their nature security vulnerabilities should be handled quickly and sometimes privately.
-The Product Security Team is responsible for running the communication, disclosure, and CVE/patch processes.
-They are not solely responsible for fixing issues and can loop in necessary engineers to test and verify the fixes.
+Security vulnerabilities should be handled quickly and sometimes privately.
+The primary goal of this process is to reduce the total time users are vulnerable to publicly known exploits.

+The Product Security Team (PST) is responsible for organizing the entire response including internal communication and external disclosure but will need help from relevant developers and release managers to successfully run this process.

-The initial Product Security Team will consist of five volunteers who are all subscribed to the private [Kubernetes Security](https://groups.google.com/forum/#!forum/kubernetes-security) list.
+The initial Product Security Team will consist of four volunteers subscribed to the private [Kubernetes Security](https://groups.google.com/forum/#!forum/kubernetes-security) list.
 These are the people who have been involved in the initial discussion and volunteered:

 - Brandon Philips <brandon.philips> [4096R/154343260542DF34]
 - Jess Frazelle <jessfraz@google.com>